 In July of 2018, Corporate issued \$11,900,000 of Industrial Development Revenue Bonds to purchase the school facility.
-A lease agreement is renewed yearly by Corporate, the School, and Beacon College Prep Middle School (collectively, the "Schools") wherein the Schools agree to pay, their proportionate amounts, of the annual debt service on the bonded debt.
-The proportions of contributions by the Schools to pay these lease payments are based on student enrollment.
+Although there is no formal lease agreement between Corporate and the School during the year under audit, the Schools makes monthly rent payments to Corporate in order for Corporate to make the annual debt service payments on the bonded debt.